Want to learn more about this at Kettering Health?

 When both static and dynamic stretches are included in a full warm-up routine, stretching may help reduce the risk of muscle strain injuries.
 Such activity should include an aerobic component before and after the stretches.

-In the end, it’s important to remember that you can’t prevent all injuries.
-But by maintaining a healthy level of flexibility and strength, you can minimize the risk and improve your recovery potential should injury occur.
-If you do sustain an injury and the pain is not decreasing or swelling continues, it may be time to see a sports medicine specialist.
+Ultimately, it’s important to remember that you can’t prevent all injuries.
+But by maintaining a healthy level of flexibility and strength, you can minimize the risk and improve your recovery potential should an injury occur.
+If you sustain an injury and the pain is not decreasing, or the swelling continues, it may be time to see a sports medicine specialist.